Ian

 In the battle against the continued spread of both malarial

-infection and the parasite resistance to malaria compounds having
+infection and the parasite resistance to malaria compounds

-the parasite growth cycle, particularly against gametocyte
+impact upon the parasite growth cycle, particularly against

-development and thereby impacting upon subsequent transmission
+gametocyte development and thereby impacting upon subsequent

-potential, would be highly desirable.
+transmission potential, would be highly desirable.

 A further strand in assisting effective treatment of malarial